 Post a picture of yourself picking apples for the Citizen's Cider Project on facebook, instagram, or twitter, mention us, and tag 2 friends.
 You will be entered into a draw for 2 bottles of our 2019 Citizen's Cider.

 No rotten or heavily bruised apples.
 If the apple feels soft and is deep red, break one open to check for rot.

 No split-open apples

-No unripe apples – Signs the apples may not be ripe are: not many apples have fallen from the tree, the apples don’t pick easily or easily shake from the tree, the apple is too hard when you bite it, red apples have not turned red, yellow apples have not turned yellow, etc..
+No unripe apples – Signs the apples may not be ripe are: red apples have not turned red, yellow apples have not turned yellow, not many apples have fallen from the tree, the apples don’t pick easily or easily shake from the tree, the apple is too hard or too sour when you bite it, .
 A good article on determining ripeness is here.

-Please be aware that we cannot accept apples that don’t meet the criteria above.
-If you are in doubt, drop us a line.
+Please be aware that, to ensure a high quality cider, we cannot accept apples that don’t meet the criteria above.
+If you are in doubt, drop us a line at email@example.com.